davebenson/doom4-walkthrough/README.md

 Immediately after that, an Imp and 2 The Possesseds will spawn.

 # Mission 4:  Argent Facility "Beginning of the End"
+This area will be revisited in Mission 6: Argent Facility (Destroyed), which mostly shares the outdoor areas, but the indoor areas are completely separate.

 Notes on Combat Challenges:
 * Walk the Path and Bird's Eye View: easy with this walkthrough, hopefully.